-Most of the investigations that you will conduct will not require a MIRANDA admonishment.
-Those Category 1 investigations, excessive force, false arrest, discrimination/harassment, and criminal conduct, are normally conducted by Internal Affairs in conjunction with a detective from General Investigations.
-However, if you are assigned an investigation that may be construed as a potential criminal allegation, you should proceed cautiously when it comes to admonishing an accused employee of his/her rights.
-However, police employees are very familiar with these admonishments and they will probably demand both MIRANDA and LYBARGER.
+Most, if not all, of the investigations that you will conduct will not require a MIRANDA admonishment.
+Those Category 1 investigations are normally conducted by Internal Affairs in conjunction with a Detective from General Investigations.
+However, if you are assigned an investigation which may be construed as a potential criminal allegation, you should proceed cautiously when it comes to admonishing an accused employee of his/her rights.
+However, police employees are very familiar with these admonishments and will probably demand both MIRANDA and LYBARGER.
 Therefore, prior to conducting any interview with an accused employee, the investigator must be sure of the direction of the investigation.

-If the decision has been made by the Chief's Office or the Office of Internal Affairs to investigate the allegation as administrative, the investigator will admonish the employee of both MIRANDA and LYBARGER rights from the Admonition of Rights form.
+If the decision has been made by the Chief's Office or the Office of Internal Affairs to investigate the allegation as administrative, the investigator will admonish the employee of both MIRANDA and LYBARGER rights from the form.
 This should be done on tape and the employee asked to sign the form and verbally acknowledge his/her rights.
 The form will become part of the permanent package.